berislavlopac/pyotr/docs/server.md

 An endpoint is a standard Python function, with the following requirements:

-1. It doesn't have to be a coroutine function (defined using `async def` syntax), but it is highly recommended, especially if it needs to perform any asynchronous operations itself.
+1. It doesn't have to be a coroutine function (defined using `async def` syntax), but it is highly recommended, especially if it needs to perform any asynchronous operations itself (e.g. if it makes a call to an external API).
 2. It needs to accept a single positional argument, a request object compatible with the Starlette [`Request`](https://www.starlette.io/requests/).
 3. It has to return either a Python dictionary, or an object compatible with the Starlette [`Response`](https://www.starlette.io/responses/).
 If it is a dictionary, Pyotr will convert it into a Starlette `JSONResponse`.